vsrad/radeon-asm-tools/README.md

 select *Properties*.
 4. Navigate to the *Debug* tab in the project properties editor.
 5. Choose *Start external program* as the *Start action* and enter the path to your Visual Studio executable (`<Visual Studio installation path>\Common7\IDE\devenv.exe`).
-6. Enter `/RootSuffix Exp` in the *Command line arguments* field.
-7. Close the project properties editor and start debugging by pressing F5.
+6. Close the project properties editor and start debugging by pressing F5.

 ### Assembling a Release